green-john/hangman/README.md

         wrong_guesses: set<char>
     }

+`GuessInProgress` is an object we use throughout our API to represent the status of a current guess.
 `word_hash` contains a cryptographic hash of the word being guessed.
-This enables our hangman backend to be stateless. `word_length` is the length of the word. `correct_guesses` maps every letter that has correctly been guessed to the indices that such letter belongs to. `wrong_guesses` is a set with the letters that do not appear anywhere in the word. `GuessInProgress` is an object that is used throughout our API so it's good to get a bit familiar with it.
+This enables our hangman backend to be stateless. `word_length` is the length of the word. `correct_guesses` maps every letter that has correctly been guessed to the indices that such letter belongs to. `wrong_guesses` is a set with the letters that do not appear anywhere in the word.

 #### `'/check_guess'`
 Updates the `GuestInProgress` object and returns whether the game has finished or not.